Sutton Common Rovers F.C.: Ground

-For the 2022–23 season, the club announced a ground share with the newly reformed AFC Whyteleafe at Church Road.
+For the 2022–23 season, the club announced a move to Church Road (Whyteleafe FC's old ground) now privately owned by a company called IRama.
+In 2024, they announced they were moving to Carshalton Athletic's ground.

 Youth teams

 Sutton Common Rovers set up three youth sides in 2010 and originally played at Beddington Park before a move to Stanley Park, Wallington in for the 2012–13 season.
 In 2012 the youth section was awarded FA Charter Standard status.
 The Colts teams moved again, this time to Hannibal Way, Wallington at the start of the 2013–14 season.
-For the 2022/23 season the club will be running nine sides in the Surrey Youth League.